defenseunicorns/compliance-auditor/docs/evaluate.md

 ### Comparing multiple assessment results artifacts

 In the scenario where multiple assessment results artifacts are evaluated, there may be a multiple threshold results with a `true` value as Lula establishes a default `true` value when writing an assessment results artifact to a new file with no previous results present.
+In this case, Lula will use the older result as the threshold to determine compliance of the result.